26samaahmed/concert-tracker/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-Teck Stack: SvelteKit, Javascript, Ticketmaster API, MomentJS Library <br>
+Teck Stack: SvelteKit, Javascript, Ticketmaster API <br>
 made with 💚 by sama ahmed